gfarnadi/gfarnadi.github.io/index.md

 ### News

-- (September 6) I will present our recent work on "Verifying Individual Fairness in Neural Networks" at Montreal AI Symposium 2019 (MAIS), [more info](http://montrealaisymposium.com/)

-- (September 13) I will be giving an invited talk on "Bias and Discrimination in AI" at the MILA/IVADO summer school on Deep Learning, Montreal, [more info](https://ivado.ca/en/trainings/schools/deep-learning-school-4th-and-5th-edition/)

-- (September 16) I will be presenting our work on "Fairness through Constrained Optimization" at Microsoft Research's AI Breakthroughs workshop, Redmond, US, [more info](https://www.microsoft.com/en-us/research/event/ai-breakthroughs-2019/)

 - (October 31) I will be giving an invited talk on "Deep Fairness Verification" at Trustworthy AI Symposium at Columbia University, Newyork, US, [more info](https://datascience.columbia.edu/trustworthy-ai-symposium)

+- (December 6) I will be giving an invited talk on "Bias and Discrimination in AI" at the 5th edition of MILA/IVADO summer school on Deep Learning, Vancouver, [more info](https://ivado.ca/en/trainings/schools/ivado-mila-deep-learning-school-5th-edition-2/)

 The full list is avaialble at [news](news.md).